dezsibalint/edu-cloud-native/k3d-setup/README.md

 or consult with `kubectl config --help`.

 - Custom-built docker images must be imported into the cluster using the `k3d image import` command.
+ Usually, these steps are implicitly taken care by practice setup scritps!

 - By default, `k3d` also initiates a load balancer as a separate container alongside the cluster node containers for easier access to exposed services.
 Requests directed to the load balancer